KaviPubGee/Unity-Slot-Machine/README.md

 ### Run on Windows

-1. Open the project folder.
+1. Download and open the project folder.

 2. Go to: